Organic and Biodynamic Wines: Fad or Future Industry Standard?

 I rather prefer the more flexible approach taken by the Return to Terroir group, founded in 2001 by Loire Valley vintner Nicolas Joly, of the Coulée de Serrant estate.
 This approach features a Charter of Quality, with three stages (and three stars) of biodynamic adherence.
 From no chemical products to no Chaptalization (addition of sugars to boost the wine’s alcohol level), producers have different levels of adherence.

-There may be a true believer aspect to the movement, but after an extensive tasting I was bound to conclude that the wines produced are individual and delicious.
+There may be a true believer aspect to the movement, but after an extensive tasting, I was bound to conclude that the wines produced are individual and delicious.
 The wine producers are clearly devoted to making the best possible wine, through the use of biodynamic methods.
 Wine Tours France

 Here are some wines produced biodynamically that I have found very enjoyable.
 I think that their prices may reflect somewhat higher costs of production, but the results are delicious.
 Their wines taste fresh and delicious.
 They are clearly onto something.

-The Maison M. Chapoutier 2007 premier cru Meysonniers Crozes-Hermitage ($33) was full of delicious fruit flavors.
-Their 2009 Châteauneuf du Pape La Bernardine sells for $49.
+The Maison M. Chapoutier premier cru Meysonniers Crozes-Hermitage was full of delicious fruit flavors.
 And the Domaine de Villeneuve, at Orange, biodynamic since 2000, has produced a string of superior vintages of Châteauneuf du Pape.

 Give these biodynamic wines a try.
-I think you’ll find them delicious, and the movement they represent worth your attention.
+I think you’ll find them delicious, and the movement they represent is worth your attention.